Mabel Walker (suffragist): Bahamas Union of Teachers

 The Bahamas Union of Teachers was founded in 1947 by Mabel Walker.
 Walker was the founding president, making her the first women to be the president of a trade union in The Bahamas.

 Women's Suffrage Movement

 In 1950, Walker along with Mary Ingraham, Georgianna Symonette, and Eugenia Lockhart started the Women's Suffrage Movement (WSM) that campaigned for universal adult suffrage.
 With Walker's connections in the Bahamas Teachers' Union, and the other women's connections in women's clubs, they were able to influence others to join them.

 Later life and death

 Walker was the mother to seven children.
 After she retired from teaching, she ran the Walker's Pharmacy, Clothes and Hardware Store.

 The Mabel Walker Primary School, Mabel Walker In-House Professional Development Centre and The Bahamas Union of Teachers' Walker Hall were named to honor Walker.
 She received The Queen's Medal and Certificate of Honour.
 Walker died on July 8, 1987, at the age of 85.

-In 2023, Walker posthumously received the Order of Distinction – Companion honor from The Bahamian government.
+In 2023, Walker was posthumously awarded the Order of Distinction – Companion honor fromby The Bahamian government.